This recipe is of ultimate sentimental value. I know my late father would have been enthused seeing this recipe on my blog.

-- Heat the ghee to the beram (clay pot) until it sizzles.
+- Heat the ghee in the beram (clay pot) until it sizzles.
 Add the minced and diced onions, keep stirring until they collapse into a golden-hued and caramelized sauce.

-3- Pour into the pot the tomato juice and season with salt and pepper as desired.
+- Pour the tomato juice into the pot and season with salt and pepper as desired.

-5- After the meat is done and the tomato juice is reduced, you can either place it in the oven, under the broil to brown further the top or serve as it is with the feteer (flatbread).
+- After the meat is done and the tomato juice is reduced, you can either place it in the oven, under the broil to brown the top further, or serve it as is with the feteer (flatbread).

-- In a mixing bowl, add the flour, the egg, and the water.
+- In a mixing bowl, add the flour, egg, and water.
 Knead everything well until a ball is formed.
 Let it rest for 20 minutes.

 - Divide the dough to medium-sized balls (100 grams each), smooth the surface, and let them rest.